Generating Nonclassical States from Classical Radiation by Subtraction Measurements: Protocols for Nonclassical State Generation

-In this paper we show how to use the noncommuntativity of the detection back action with coherent displacement pulses to achieve single mode quadrature squeezing of an input coherent state as well as other nonclassical states, including generalized Schr\"{o}dinger cat states \cite{Lvovsky:2009fk}.
-We also discuss the success probability of our protocol under realistic operating conditions.
+In this paper we show how to use the noncommuntativity of the detection back action with coherent displacement pulses to achieve single mode quadrature squeezing of an input coherent state as well as to generate other nonclassical states, namely generalized squeezed states and squeezed multi-component Schr\"{o}dinger cat states \cite{Lvovsky:2009fk}.
+Note that a special case of the second step of our protocol is already known in quantum optics: subtracting a photon from a squeezed vacuum state produces a low-power cat (kitten) state \cite{Dakna:1997fk}.